-- 1. Select X Tools > S Create bootable media in the menu. - 2.
-Click Next in the welcome screen.
+- 2. Click Next in the welcome screen.
 Keep clicking Next until the list of components appears. - 3.
 Proceed as described in "Linux-based bootable media" (p.
-154).
+151).

 Step 4.
 Backup

 Click Back up now to do a one-time backup in a few simple steps.
 The backup process will start immediately after you perform the required steps.